StevenWeir038/Kennel39/README.md

 ## Colour Schema

-The colour schema was selected from [Adobe Color](https://color.adobe.com/search?q=dog) and the accessibility was checked using the [contrast grid](https://contrast-grid.eightshapes.com) tool by eightshapes.
+The colour schema was selected from [Adobe Color](https://color.adobe.com/search?q=dog) and the accessibility was checked using the [contrast grid](https://contrast-grid.eightshapes.com) tool from [Eightshapes](https://contrast-grid.eightshapes.com).

 The developed site should appear bright to contrast with the negative space.